Vikki Smith, Director

 Revenue plays a pivotal role in funding the state’s future, collecting $19.6 billion in taxes in the most recent fiscal year.
 These tax dollars help pay for education, social and health services, natural resource conservation and public safety.
 As the director, Vikki oversees a staff of 1,100 employees and a $100 million budget.

-Randy Simmons is Revenue’s Deputy Director.
+John Ryser is the Deputy Director for Revenue.
 He oversees Revenue’s Lean, Enterprise Risk and Internal Audit programs.
-Prior to his appointment, he was the Senior Assistant Director for Administrative Services for Revenue.
+Prior to his appointment, he was the Senior Assistant Director for Operations for Revenue.

 Heidi Geathers, Senior Assistant Director of Administrative Services